 This is actually a Flathead V8, not the 4-cylinder, but this photo graphically illustrates what might be found when the valve comes out.
 The clip would not move, so I compressed the valve spring UP, released the valve spring retainers, and worked the springs out of the way.
 It was then possible to pry the valve stem UP, and eventually pull the valve out of the valve guide.

-Removing the valve usually exposes the top of the valve guide, with plenty of room to swing a large hammer and knock the guide down into the lifter valley.
-In this case, I had to remove an old pack rat's nest, and clean out many years of nasty stuff before the valve guide was even visible.
+Removing the valve exposes the top of the valve guide, with plenty of room to swing a large hammer and punch to knock the guide down into the lifter valley.
+In this case, I first had to remove an old pack rat's nest, and clean out many years of nasty stuff before the valve guide was visible.
 Before getting out the big hammer, hose the stuck guide down with ATF, PB-Blaster, or whatever special formula you like to use on rust, varnish, and goo.
 Then walk away and do something else for a while.
 I soaked mine three times before attempting to move them.

 A short piece of 1/2" black iron pipe makes a good punch that won't ruin the valve guide if the plan is to re-use them.
 These were probably not going to be re-used in this engine, but some of them might be good for another engine if I don't mess them up any worse.

 My favorite Ford tool (the 5 pound mini sledge hammer) is used a lot more often than I should admit.